slevin/talks/oopwtf/slides.md

 ^ every line of code you add to meet an external constraint / feature also contributes internal constraints to the pool

-and those existing internal constraints may conflict directly with the code needed to implement the next external constraint
+^and those existing internal constraints may conflict directly with the code needed to implement the next external constraint

 ---